caamorales/DZNAppRater/README.md

 DZAppRater
 ==========

-The idea behind this, is that when the user opens up your application for a limited amount of sessions, the typical "Rate us" UIAlertView will be shown.
-The user might want to rate your app, so it will open up the AppStore on the review section and this will free the user from making a lot of steps to reach your review page.
+A standard reminder for your users to rate your application on the App Store.
+If the user accepts, it will open up the AppStore on the review section and this will free him from making a lot of steps to reach your review page.
-I have used this mechanism for a lot of apps, and it is impressive the way this helps getting more reviews on the AppStore.
-Hope it helps you!

 ## Some Screenshots
 ![DZDocumentsPickerController](http://www.dzen.cl/github/DZAppRater.jpg)